TSEM9520 - Ownership and income tax: express trusts - written declaration

 This is a bare trust.
 The use of the word ‘absolutely’ in the first example means that there are no conditions attached.
 A declaration does not have to say ‘absolutely’ - if nothing is said after ‘David Smith’ as in the second example, then ‘absolutely’ is implicit.

 So long as there are no conditions, you can usually accept a declaration in the above form as being effective as a bare trust from the date it is signed.
 An example of a condition might be that David is required to attain the age of 25 before he becomes entitled to his interest in the property.
 If there are any conditions present, this is not a bare trust.
-If the taxpayer making the declaration does not accept this, you should refer the case to HMRC Trusts & Estates Technical Edinburgh for advice.
+If the taxpayer making the declaration does not accept this, you should refer the case to Trusts Technical for advice. see TSEM11100

 There is nothing in the above declarations to indicate that either is a deed (TSEM9530).